The Bachelors of Science in Natural Sciences (BSNS) at Colorado State University is aimed at two audiences:

-There is also a Physical Sciences concentration within the BSNS degree for students wishing to gain a broader background in multiple physical sciences than a single degree would give them.
+The Physical Sciences concentration within the BSNS degree is for students wishing to gain a broader background in multiple physical sciences than a single degree would give them.
 It is great for those going into technical lab careers or are interested in getting a master’s degree in atmospheric sciences.
 Students complete introductory courses in physics, chemistry, mathematics, statistics and biology before selecting 2 physical science minors to complete the degree.
 The 2 minors can be any combination of Biochemistry, Chemistry, Computer Science, Geology, Mathematics, Physics or Statistics.

 Please refer to the CSU General Catalog for current details regarding this major.